 So, when you have a small store in a mall, you’re not essentially competing with the bigger brands for the price – you’re competing with them by matching their technological advantage while also setting yourself apart with your products that are unique, made with great care and most importantly, full of warmth.

 The Final Verdict On Technology In Retail

-It is like one of those products that is cheaper off-season, making us debate its use.
+It is like one of those products that are cheaper off-season, making us debate their use.
 But when winter comes along, you know you need that room heater.
 There are very few retailers who see the benefit of using technology early on, but there’s no better time than now.